- Genome Browser

 ||Show a real-time log of all SQL queries on the console|

 ||Show the tables that had to be loaded through the internet from UCSC|

 ||Reset the table counters|

 ||Show the gbdb files that had to be loaded through the internet from UCSC|

 ||Reset the gbdb counters|

-GBiB is free for non-commercial use by non-profit organizations, academic institutions, and for personal use.
+GBiB is free for non-profit academic research and for personal use.
 Corporate use requires a license, setup fee and annual payment.
 To purchase a license or download the GBiB, visit the Genome Browser store.